-- Shrimp: We use extra large shrimp (21-25 count).
-You can leave them whole, cut them into thirds or chop them into bite sized pieces after they’ve been cooked.
+Shrimp: We use large shrimp (21-25 count) for ours.
+You can leave them whole or cut into bite-size pieces for serving.

-- Spices: Chipotle chili powder, chili powder, paprika, cumin and salt are all your need to spice up your shrimp!
+Spices: Chipotle powder, chili powder, smoked paprika, and salt are needed to season your shrimp!

-- Cabbage: The base for your “slaw.”
-We love using green cabbage but a mix of green and purple cabbage would work too!
+Cabbage: The base for your “coleslaw.”
+We use green cabbage for ours but a mix of green and purple cabbage works too!

-- Green onion: Use the whole onion (green & white parts) for maximum flavor!
-We’ll be mixing this with our cabbage and cilantro for the cilantro lime “coleslaw”.
+Green onion: Use the whole onion (green & white parts)!
+You’ll be mixing this with your cabbage and cilantro for the cilantro lime coleslaw.

-- Mayonnaise: The base for your chipotle lime sauce!
+Mayonnaise: The base for your chipotle lime sauce!
 Any type of mayo works here!

-Cotija cheese: Optional but adds so much flavor to your shrimp tacos!
+Cotija cheese: Optional but adds so much flavor to your tacos!

 How To Make Chipotle Lime Shrimp Tacos

 1. Make the sauce.
-Whisk your sauce ingredients together and keep it stored in the refrigerator until you’re ready to serve.
+Whisk your sauce ingredients together and store it in the refrigerator while you prep the rest of your tacos.

-2. Make your cilantro lime “coleslaw.”
-Mix your sliced cabbage, cilantro and green onion together.
-Then squeeze some lime juice over the top and toss until it’s coated to your liking.
-(You can use as little or as much lime juice as you prefer here.)
+2. Make the cilantro lime “coleslaw.”
+Mix your shredded cabbage, cilantro and green onion together.
+Then squeeze the juice from one lime over the top and toss until it’s fully coated.
+Cover and keep it chilled in the refrigerator.

-3. Cook your shrimp.
+3. Cook the shrimp.
 Take the tails off your shrimp & place them in a large bowl.
-Then add your minced garlic and spices to the shrimp and toss until they’re fully coated.
+Then add your minced garlic and spices and toss until they’re fully coated.
 Heat a splash of olive oil in a large skillet over medium-high heat and add your shrimp once hot.
-Cook for 2-3 minutes per side or until they’re cooked all the way through.
+Cook for 2-3 minutes per side or until the shrimp are cooked all through and no longer opaque.
 (You may need to do this in batches so you don’t overcrowd the pan.)
 Transfer the shrimp to a bowl once done.
-(At this point, you can let them whole or cut them for your tacos.)
+At this point, you can leave them whole or cut them into bite-size pieces for serving.

 - Pico de gallo

-- Queso fresco (if you’re not a fan of cotija cheese)
+- Queso fresco or shredded cheddar cheese (if you’re not a fan of cotija cheese)

 - Shredded lettuce (to replace the cabbage)

-- How long will my shrimp stay good in the fridge?
+How long will my shrimp stay good in the refrigerator?
 Cooked shrimp will last 3-4 days in the refrigerator if stored properly.

-- How long will my chipotle lime sauce stay good in the fridge?
-Your sauce should last for up to 4 days if stored properly.
+How long will my chipotle lime sauce stay good in the refrigerator?
+Your sauce should stay good up to 4 days if stored properly.

 Why you’ll love this shrimp taco recipe!

-- Quick & easy dinner!
-Shrimp takes minutes to cook & the rest of your ingredients can easily be prepped beforehand!
-Dinner will be on the table in less than 30 minutes!
+- Quick & easy summer dinner!
+Shrimp takes minutes to cook & the rest of your ingredients require very little prep work!
+Dinner’s on the table in less than 30 minutes!

 - Healthier shrimp tacos!
-Most shrimp tacos are breaded & fried – not these!
+No breaded & fried shrimp tacos over here!
 Just a simple sauté with spices & garlic is all you need!